bfix/gnunet-go/README.md

 Use `./build.sh withgen` to build the executables (services and utilities, see below).
 The resulting programs are stored in `${GOPATH}/bin`.

+The `withgen` argument is optional (only needed if GANA registry files have changed and been updated in this repository by the user).
+The `go generate` step requires the `stringer` tool to be available; you can install it by running `go install golang.org/x/tools/cmd/stringer@latest`.

 To run the unit tests, use `./test.sh`.

 ## `./src/gnunet/enums`